Do I Really Need to Call the Police or File a Claim After an Accident?

 When the damage to a vehicle exceeds what you’d pay in your deductible, filing an auto insurance claim with your auto insurance provider makes sense.
-But for minor accidents and fender benders, it may seem that going through an insurance company, filing a claim, and filing a police report is too much work for the return.
+But for minor accidents and fender benders, it may seem that going through an insurer, filing a claim, and filing a police report is too much work for the return.
 For example, it’s hard to rationalize filing a claim for which you have a $500 deductible if you have only $300 in damage, a scratch in paint, a broken headlight, or a small dent.
 Especially as some claims can raise your insurance rates.

 Drivers with car loans might need to show proof of repairs.

 After you have exchanged information with the other driver, taken photos of the vehicle damage and the accident scene, it’s time to contact your insurer.
 If your accident was anything more than a tiny scratch or a broken side-view mirror, you should report your accident to your insurance company as soon as possible.
-Here’s what you can expect right away:
+Here’s what you can expect as you begin the claims process:

 - When you call your insurance company, you will need to have information about the other driver, vehicle damage, injuries, and witnesses.
 Keep the police report on hand as a reference.